meilenstein-io/cryptedForage/docs/api.md

     }
 }

-// Add the driver to localForage. localforage.defineDriver(myCustomDriver);
+// Add the driver to cryptedForage. cryptedforage.defineDriver(myCustomDriver);
 ```

 You'll want to make sure you accept a `callback` argument and that you pass the same arguments to callbacks as the default drivers do.
 You'll also want to resolve or reject promises.
 Check any of the [default drivers][] for an idea of how to implement your own, custom driver.